 IntelliJ IDEA agglutinates the settings specified in this configuration into a PHP HTTP request.

-- Open the Run/Debug Configuration dialog box by doing one of the following:
+Open the Run/Debug Configuration dialog by doing one of the following:

 On the main menu, choose.

-Press Shift+Alt+F10, then press 0 to display the Edit Configuration dialog box or select the configuration from the pop-up window and press F4.
+Press Shift+Alt+F10, then press 0 to display the Edit Configuration dialog box or select the configuration from the popup and press F4.

 Click on the toolbar or press Insert.
-From the drop-down list, select the PHP HTTP Request configuration type.
-The PHP HTTP Request dialog box opens.
+From the list, select the PHP HTTP Request configuration type.
+The PHP HTTP Request dialog opens.

 Specify the configuration name.

 hostelement of the request to debug.
 Type the path relative to the host specified in the debug server configuration.
-As you type, IntelliJ IDEA composes the URL address on-the-fly and displays it below the text box.
+As you type, IntelliJ IDEA composes the URL address on-the-fly and displays it below the field.

-- Specify whether you want to bring any data to the target page.
-From the Request method drop-down list, choose the relevant request type:
+Specify whether you want to bring any data to the target page.
+From the Request method list, choose the relevant request type:

 To access the page without bringing any data, choose GET.

-In the Query text box, type the query string of the request.
-This string will be appended to the request after the
+In the Query field, type the query string of the request.
+This string will be appended to the request after the ? symbol.

 Click OK, when ready.